 A three strike provision now exists in the proposals, invoking a civil penalty and fine for possessing up to an ounce of marijuana.
 However, the penalties become more severe if the offender has three marijuana possession charges within 18 months.

-A media poll earlier this year showed strong support for decriminalizing marijuana.
+A earlier this year showed strong support for decriminalizing marijuana.